Lakens/statistical_inferences/docs/12-meta.md

 <p class="caption">(\#fig:plotgroup3)Simulated sample of 250 independent observations</p>
 </div>

+The variation in the estimate of the mean descreases as the sample size increases.
+The larger the sample size, the more precise the estimate of the mean becomes.
+The **standard deviation of the sample** ($\sigma_x$) of single IQ scores is 15, irrespective of the sample size, and the larger the sample size, the more accurately we can measure the true standard deviation.
+But the **standard deviation of the sampling distribution of the sample mean** ($\sigma_\overline{x}$) decreases, as the sample size increases, and is referred to as the **standard error (SE)**.
+The estimated standard deviation of the sample mean, or the standard error, calculated based on the observed standard deviation of the sample ($\sigma_x$) is:

+$$SE = \sigma_\overline{x} =  \frac{\sigma_x}{\sqrt{n}}$$
+Based on this formula, and assuming an observed standard deviation of the sample of 15, the standard error of the mean is 4.74 for a sample size of 10, and 0.95 for a sample size of 250.
+Because estimates with a lower standard error are more precise, the effect size estimates in a meta-analysis are weighed based on the standard error, with the more precise estimates getting more weight.

 So far we have seen random variation in means, but correlations will show similar variation as a function of the sample size.
-We will continue with our example of IQ scores, but now we search for fraternal (so not identical) twins, and measure their IQ.
-From the literature, we know the true correlation of IQ scores between fraternal twins is around *r* = 0.55.
-We find 30 fraternal twins, measure their IQ’s, and plot the relation between the IQ of both individuals.
+We will continue with our example of measuring IQ scores, but now we search for fraternal (so not identical) twins, and measure their IQ.
+Estimates from the literature suggest the true correlation of IQ scores between fraternal twins is around *r* = 0.55.
+We find 30 fraternal twins, measure their IQ scores, and plot the relation between the IQ of both individuals.
 In this simulation, we assume all twins have a mean IQ of 100 with a standard deviation of 15.

 The correlation is calculated based on the IQ scores of one fraternal twin (x) and the IQ scores of the other fraternal twin (y) for each pair of twins, and the total number of pairs (N).
 In the numerator of the formula, the number of pairs is multiplied by the sum of the product of x and y, and from this value the sum of x multiplied by the sum of y is subtracted.
 In the denominator, the square root is taken from the number of pairs multiplied by the sum of x squared, from which the sum of x, which is then squared, is subtracted, and multiplied by the same calculation but now for y.